Skip to content

 import React from 'react'

-import type {ThreeViewer} from 'threepipe/dist';
+import type {ThreeViewer} from 'threepipe';

 export default function ThreeViewerComponent({src, env}: {src: string, env: string}) {